50 SEO Tips to better optimise your website

 2 – Make sure your title tags describe the content with the keyword at the beginning.

 Keywords are essential for search engines to show your website to those searching for what you are offering.
-Optimising your title tags is one of the quickest changes you can make to boost your website traffic!
+Page Titles are one of the confirmed ranking factors for Google, so you want to get them right.
+Optimising your title tags is one of the quickest changes you can make to boost your organic rankings!

 3 – Link your more authoritative pages to your key landing pages.